EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/service-reliability.md

 ## Service reliability costs in Ops Run It

 Ops Run It reliability costs are listed in the below table.
-We’re assuming on-call standby costs and on-call callout are both present, although organisations can have very different remuneration models.
+We're assuming on-call standby costs and on-call callout are both present, although organisations can have very different remuneration models.

 |Cost Type|Frequency|Description|Impact|TCO %|
 |---|---|---|---|---|